ada-game-framework/sdlada/README.md

 ## Windows issues

-If you get an error about an entry point which cannot be found within the DLL, make sure you don't have any other SDL installations somewhere messing with the installed by MSYS' pacman via Alire.
+If you get an error about an entry point which cannot be found within the DLL, make sure you don't have any other SDL installations somewhere in your PATH messing with the libs installed by MSYS' pacman (via Alire).

 ## Examples